lavaeater/turbo-rocket-ultra/README.md

 I have now prioritized this list according to how much I think it adds to the games polish and / or value, then how fun it would be to actually implement (this is supposed to be fun) and then taking into account the effort I think would be involved.
 I will now simply do them from top to bottom until I get to the line below, then I will re-evaluate everything.

+It also appears that the mouse position thing was

 - [ ] Fix mouse position by polling position instead of event-driven system
 - [ ] Add explosion particle effect to grenade collision
 - [ ] Flip weapon sprites when facing west